Is Silence a Rejection?

 Why Do Professors Ignore Emails?

-Before sending another email to followup, it is crucial to understand the environment of an academic inbox.
+Before sending another email to follow up, it is crucial to understand the environment of an academic inbox.
 A typical professor receives over 100 emails daily, ranging from administrative tasks to undergraduate queries.

 Common Reasons for Silence: